 The institution code for both the GRE and the TOEFL is 6178.

 If the applicant has a BA or MA from a U.S. university, the TOEFL is automatically waived.
 Also, an international student who attended a U.S. university for one or two years (but did not graduate from that university), may petition to have the TOEFL waived.

-All application related materials for the PHD graduate program should be sent to:
+All application related materials for the PHD graduate program and BMS Master's programs should be sent to: